 Water for Growth

 Water underpins Western Australia's economy, supports its population and increases the liveability and amenity of our cities and towns.
 The state government's investment in water investigations supports plans for water resource and supply options to meet demand over the next 30 years.
-Water for Growth provides a roadmap of the work the Department of Water is doing throughout the state.
+Water for Growth provides a roadmap of the work the Department of Water and Environmental Regulation is doing throughout the state.

 The climate in southern Western Australia has been drying and this trend is expected to continue.
 The state government recognises the need to continue long-term planning to secure water supplies for all water users and for the environment.
 An extensive program of scientific assessment, groundwater modelling and water supply planning is underway.
 This includes partnering with the three water service providers in the South West region (Water Corporation, Aqwest and Busselton Water) to plan for the scheme water needs of their customers that align with the State's growth projections and efficiency targets.
-Securing water resources for the South West provides an overview of the work the Department of Water is doing in the South West region.
+Securing water resources for the South West provides an overview of the work the Department of Water and Environmental Regulation is doing in the South West region.
 For further information on the water service providers' planning, refer to Water Forever: South West (Water Corporation) and media releases by Aqwest and Busselton Water.

 Current water investigations add to decades of research, and the department now has an unprecedented level of information about our valuable water resources.
 The data is available online to allow our stakeholders to make water decisions for their projects with confidence.